darcyabjones/prj/README.md

 We track file changes using SHA256 sums, which can take a long time to compute (particularly for large files).
 We use checksums because NFS filesystem modification times are generally pretty unreliable, and each filesystem stores them slightly differently.
-We compute checksums in parallel to speed things up, but this will use all available CPUs and I haven't implemented a thread-limiting parameter yet.
-It's probably best not to run `prj-sha`, `prj-save`, `prj-diff`, or `prj-restore` on a supercomputer head node.
+By default some tasks can run in parallel with 2 processes to speed things up.
+You can increase performance of `prj-sha`, `prj-save`, `prj-diff`, or `prj-restore` by specifying `--cpus` (use a negative number to use all available cores).
+Probably best not to do this on a supercomputer head note though :)

 Any commands with the prefix `prj-private` **are not intended to be used by you**, they're helper scripts that are called by the other commands.